F1 Circuit Contracts: How Long Will Each Grand Prix Stay on the calendar?

 2025: Las Vegas, United States

-Las Vegas has signed up to join the F1 calendar in 2023.
-The inaugural Las Vegas Grand Prix is expected to take place next November.
+Back in March 2022, Las Vegas signed up to join the F1 calendar from 2023.
+The inaugural Las Vegas Grand Prix took place in November 2023, attracting a weekend crowd of over 300,000.
 The initial contract runs for three seasons, to 2025.
 F1 has already made a long-term commitment to the area, having bought land near the famous Las Vegas Strip to house the pit complex.
 With plans to make the Nevada race a “flagship event”, it’s likely that the contract will soon be extended, if Vegas lives up to the hype.

 2025: Zandvoort, Netherlands